How to get the best DI's

 Cabling

-Remember that your signal chain isn’t just you and your guitar and the interface, it also includes everything from strings to batteries and cabling.
+Remember that your signal chain isn’t just you, your guitar, and your interface, it also includes everything from strings to batteries and cabling.
 Don’t skimp on this step!
 You spent all that money on a sick guitar and now you’re going to use a $5 instrument cable out of the bulk bin?
 Go buy yourself high-quality gold-plated cables from somebody like Monster or Mogami.
+Also, keep it as short as you can possibly get away with.
+The shorter the instrument cable, the better the overall quality.
+I prefer a 6 foot cable but you can get away with a 10 foot cable if you absolutely have no choice.
+But anything over 10 feet is just too much of a compromise on your tone.

 Preamp

-We’re not looking to color the sound, or to overdrive the amp, nor do we need phantom power.
-We just need a high-quality transistor preamp found in most interfaces these days.
-A higher quality preamp will outperform the preamp in your interface but this return on investment is pretty marginal.
+We’re not looking to color the sound, or to overdrive the preamp, nor do we need phantom power.
+We just need a high-quality transistor preamp found in most common entry level interfaces these days.
+A higher quality preamp will outperform those standard preamps but the return on investment is pretty marginal for the $1000’s of extra dollars you have to spend to make any sort of difference.

 Tuning

 This is more important than you think.
 Want good results?
 Tune every song.
 Want great results?
 TUNE EVERY TAKE!
-Not kidding about this.
+I'm not kidding about this.
 You know why it takes the pros so long to record guitars?
 It’s not because they suck at playing guitar, it’s because they tune relentlessly.

 Turn it up!

-Most amp sims aren’t as good at amplifying the subtle background noises that a cranked-up tube amp can.
+Most amp sims aren’t great at amplifying the subtle background noises that a cranked-up tube amp can.
 I’ve been surprised to hear all sorts of noises in my DI tracks suddenly appear when played back through a real amp.
-The usual offenders are: ground hum, string chirp between stops, unwanted string vibrations.
+The usual offenders are: ground hum, string chirp between stops, and unwanted string vibrations and/or ringing.

 If you’re having hum issues check the following: